khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - Primary action for configuring a feature.
 - Secondary action for inviting a member to configure a feature.
-  The secondary action should read as `Invite member to configure`, which should trigger the invite modal.
+  The secondary action should read as `Invite member to configure` and trigger the invite modal.

 Use the following implementation to trigger the invite modal: